IEEE-ALEXSB-SW-TEAM/Training-2024/Database/task.md

 ## Dataset

-we will use same emplyee sample data base [here](./readme.md)
+we will use same employee sample data base [here](./readme.md)

 you can connect to it on the server using this command ```mysql -h mysql-162195-0.cloudclusters.net -P 19994 -u test_user -p``` then enter the password but unfortunately this server is free trial and ends on 5/2/2024.
 so we encourage you to install it locally
 it's so easy and you need only 2 steps
 1- clone this [repo](https://github.com/datacharmer/test_db)
 2- run this command inside the cloned folder ```mysql -h localhost -u root -p < employees.sql``` then enter you password.
-you know have an instance of the database on your machine.
+you now have an instance of the database on your machine.

 <a id="sql"></a>